ShooterAndy/Dicecord/detailedHelp/roll.md

 throw be considered a critical failure, automatically failing the versus check as well, if any die in a dice throw has its result equal to or lower than the parameter value.
 Defaults to **1** if no value is specified.
+* `icr` — **inverted critical** (on) — the opposite of `cr`: if any die in a dice throw has its result equal to or _lower_ than the parameter value, the entire throw is considered a critical success, automatically passing the versus check.
+Useful for roll-under systems where low results are desirable.
+Example: `1d20icr1` will "crit" on a natural 1.
+Defaults to **1** if no value is specified.
+* `ibo` — **inverted botch** (on) — the opposite of `bo`: if any die in a dice throw has its result equal to or _higher_ than the parameter value, the entire throw is considered a critical failure, automatically failing the versus check.
+Useful for roll-under systems where high results are undesirable.
+Example: `1d20ibo20` will botch on a natural 20.
+Defaults to the number of die sides if no value is specified (e.g. `1d20ibo` is the same as `1d20ibo20`).
 * `br` — **brutal** — an almost-equivalent dice modifier to `ru`, the only difference being that the die is re-rolled if the die roll result is less than _or equal to_ the parameter value.
 Used as a short-hand for fourth edition Dungeons and Dragons.
 Defaults to **1** if no value is specified